sumchattering/iOS-Trie-Example/README.md

 >>>> Contain a button that, when tapped, opens an information screen about the selected city. opens an information screen about the selected city.
 The code of this screen is available [here](https://TODO).

-Looks like you guys forgot to add a link to the code.
+Looks like you guys forgot to add a link to the information screen.
 I guess I will skip this for now :)

 >>>> Create a dynamic UI that follows the [wireframe](wireframes).
 Hence, when in [portrait](wireframes/portrait.png) different screens should be used for the list and map but when in [landscape](wireframes/landscape.png), a single screen should be used.